 The Cognitive Science Seminar Series is an informal gathering of graduate students and faculty from multiple departments with an interest in presenting and discussing cognitive science topics.
-The seminars are held bi-weekly throughout the academic year in Weiser Hall, Room 955.
+The seminars are held bi-weekly throughout the academic year on Mondays from 3:00-4:30 pm in Weiser Hall, Room 955.

 The series provides a forum for:

 • Informal presentations of work-in-progress by graduate students and faculty;

 • Networking and meeting other cognitive scientists on campus, particularly students and interested faculty from outside a home department;

 • Reading groups that involve pairs of papers about the same topic from different disciplines;